null

 Using AC Solenoids with DC and Vice Versa

-Even though the solenoids differ due to the type of current they use, it is okay to use DC or AC for coils rated for AC and DC, respectively.
+Even though the solenoids differ due to the type of current they use, it is possible to use DC or AC for coils rated for AC and DC, respectively.
 However, there are some restrictions.

 For instance, when using DC in an AC solenoid, you must limit the voltage and current to keep the coil from burning out.
 Coils in AC solenoids add up their inductive reactance with electrical resistivity, which means the impedance is much higher than in DC-rated coils.
 As such, the solenoid might burn out quickly if you do not limit voltage and current.